Tag Archives: British Colonial America

 This week’s writing prompt is Family Recipe, the suggestions are all related to family cooking recipes.
 I don’t really have a family cooking recipe to discuss that I can think of.
 But there are more than one meaning for the … Continue reading

 My Ancestor Phebe Fed Prindle and Her Correct Maiden Name.
-Colonial Records in Connecticut, the Various Ways the Capital Letters F, J, and T were Written in Colonial America, Transcription Errors, Records Destroyed by the British, DNA, Surnames in Colonial America.
-52 Ancestors, Week 34: Newest Discovery.
+Colonial Records in Connecticut, the Various Ways the Capital Letters F, J, and T were Written in Colonial American Handwriting.
+Transcription Errors.
+Records Destroyed by the British.
+DNA.
+Surnames in Colonial America.
+52 Ancestors, Week 49: Written.